sztupy/kossuth-map/README.md

 osmconvert hungary2.osm –all-to-nodes –csv=“@id @lon @lat name” –csv-headline | grep -i kossuth > streets.csv
 ```

-Finally I converted the CSV to JSON using some sed scripts.
+4. Finally I converted the CSV to JSON using vi manually.

-### Points furthest away in Hungary from any sports complex ==
+### Points furthest away in Hungary from any sports complex

+There's plenty of sports complex's in Hungary.
+To be the furthest from one, you have to be in the Hortobágy National Park.

 Large resolution map:
 ![Kossuth large](https://raw.githubusercontent.com/sztupy/kossuth-map/master/stadionok.png)